tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-Beware aware, though: when reflection operations are relative to the orgin (0,0).
-As an example, add a new red square that is a horzontal reflection of the white orginal:
+Beware aware, though: reflection operations are relative to the origin (0,0).
+As an example, add a new red square that is a horizontal reflection of the white original:

 {% highlight py %}
 a = -1; b = 0